If you love lapel pins, chances are that you might be a pinhead.

 • And our blog post: Disney Pin Collectors: How to Spot Fake “Scrapper Pins” You will want to consider learning about the fakes and understand the uniqueness and/or values of certain lapel pins before you get duped out or one your own hidden treasures!

 Attend Your First Meet: Finally, it’s time to find out what it is about the pinhead trading and collecting community that makes it so addictive!
 Pin meets are competitive, fun, and very social events that can help you meet pin collectors from near and far as you start taking part in this enjoyable hobby.
-Look at online pin trading message boards for pin trading events in your area.
+Look at online pin collecting message boards for pin collecting events in your area.
 Sports collectible swap meets tend to have areas just for pin trades and pin sellers.
 Disney pin trading nights are also held in locations across the country (sponsored by local Disney pin collecting clubs) as well as at Disney properties worldwide.

 If you liked this post, stay tuned for more in our “Guide to Becoming a Pinhead” series!